 "Comparison of LTL to Deterministic Rabin Automata Translators" [14].
 My contribution: Participated in discussions, performed all experiments, participated in writing of the main body.

-- 14 Courcoubetis and Yannakakis (1988), "Verifying Temporal Properties of Finite-State Probabilistic Programs", [9]. - 15 based on knowledge about strongly connected components - 16 Hahn et al. (2015), "Lazy Probabilistic Model Checking without Determinisation", [10].
+55% Courcoubetis and Yannakakis (1988), "Verifying Temporal Properties of Finite-State Probabilistic Programs", [9].

+Hahn et al. (2015), "Lazy Probabilistic Model Checking without Determinisation", [10].
 LPAR 2017 František Blahoudek, Alexandre Duret-Lutz, Mikuláš Klokočka, Mojmír Křetínský, and Jan Strejček.

 "Seminator: A Tool for Semi-Determinization of Omega-Automata" [15].
 My contribution: Participated in discussions and in formulation of algorithms, participated in writing the paper.
 Marginally participated in implementation and performed all experiments.
+30%